watertap-org/watertap/docs/technical_reference/edb/index.rst

 The Electrolyte Database (EDB) stores metadata and data about chemical species, called here `components`, and `reactions`.
 It is accessed through a Python API to return well-defined Python objects.

-The data are stored in `MongoDB <https://mongodb.org>`_, so they can be queried in a number of ways, and the system is extensible to new use-cases.
+The data are stored in `MongoDB <https://mongodb.org>`_.
+For information on using a cloud-hosted version of the database or your own local copy, please see :ref:`use-cloud-edb`.

 The native storage format for MongoDB is a `JSON <https://json.org>`_ document, and the expected structure and fields of the *component* and *reaction* data is defined by a `JSON Schema <https://json-schema.org>`_.
 Validation using those schemas is built into the API (though it can be disabled).